tonik/docs/development.md

 #### Resolving dependencies

-Before be able to build theme you have to resolve required dependencies.
+Before being able to build theme you have to resolve required dependencies.

 ```bash
 # @ wp-content/themes/<theme-name>